-You can e-mail us while visiting our web site at www.irs.gov/help/email2.html.
+You can e-mail us while visiting our web site at www.irs.gov.

 You can write to us at the following address:

-Internal Revenue Service Technical Publications Branch W:CAR:MP:FP:P 1111 Constitution Ave.
+Internal Revenue Service Tax Forms and Publications W:CAR:MP:FP 1111 Constitution Ave.
 NW Washington, DC 20224